 - Technology is a key enabler of rapid change.

-What this pandemic – and the strategy of social distancing – have achieved, is to jolt employers – and entire societies – out of a “this is the way we’ve always done things” mindset.
+What this pandemic – and the strategy of physical distancing – have achieved, is to jolt employers – and entire societies – out of a “this is the way we’ve always done things” mindset.
 At this moment, the “way we‘ve always done things” might even be dangerous – for a considerable time – to the health of employees.
 Personally, it has been very satisfying, as a New Zealander, to see the strong reaction in my home country to, for example, tourists who refuse to self-isolate.
 It’s reassuring to know that in the “all-about-me” Instagram age, selfish narcissism can still be met by firm, decisive action in the public interest, regardless of social media outrage.

 The role of direct human / social contact in business has now been highlighted in two ways – either it’s fundamental to a business’s success, and the loss of direct human contact is devastating for that business; or it’s merely a methodology, and the business can modify its practices to continue operating with minimal losses.